Without an effective sales funnel, people who are interested in your products or services may never make a purchase.

 In this article, we’ll explain what a sales funnel is and why it’s important to introduce one into your sales process.
-We’ll also present four free sales funnel templates for you to draw inspiration from.
+We’ll also present free sales funnel templates for you to draw inspiration from as you build your own.

 Similar to a marketing funnel, a typical sales funnel is widest at the top and narrowest at the bottom.
-This represents how your potential customers are gradually filtered into qualified leads and converted customers (with those unsuitable falling out of the funnel) as they progress through their buying journey.
+Potential customers are gradually filtered into qualified leads and converted customers.
+Ideal customers progress downward throughout their buying journey – while unsuitable prospects fall out at different stages along the way.

 There are three main sales funnel stages:

-For example, if a lead doesn’t match your ideal customer persona, a funnel helps your rep to recognize this early on and avoid selling to an unqualified lead who is unlikely to make a purchase.
+For example, say a lead doesn’t match your ideal customer persona.
+A funnel helps your rep to recognize this early on and avoid selling to an unqualified lead who is unlikely to make a purchase.
 Conversely, if a qualified lead has gone untouched for too long, a rep can quickly notice and rectify that by sending a personalized follow-up email to re-ignite communications.

 Although every funnel has the same three levels, the steps involved to optimize your sales funnel stages and generate revenue vary depending on your business type.

-Below are four free sales funnel templates designed to optimize the customer journey, specifically for:
+Below are four free additional sales funnel templates and insights to help optimize the customer journey, specifically for:

 Setting up the perfect SaaS sales funnel strategy can be tough.
 Not only is the SaaS landscape highly competitive, but your target audience is constantly bombarded with marketing campaigns and paid ads.
-As many similar businesses often compete in your shared target market, the key is standing out from the crowd.
+You need to stand out from the crowd.

-But you have to be careful.
-Just as there are many businesses in your target industry, so too is there an overwhelming amount of potential customers.
+There are also an overwhelming number of potential customers in your target industry.
 An effective SaaS sales funnel helps you to separate qualified from unqualified leads to avoid wasting valuable time and energy selling to unengaged parties.

 Therefore, the most important goals of your SaaS sales funnel are to:

-The last thing you want is to drive traffic that never moves past the acquisition stage, fail to persuade customers past the free trial and into a monthly subscription, or, acquire a customer and then lose them to poor customer service or lack of sales follow-ups.
+The last thing you want is to drive traffic that never moves past the acquisition stage.
+For example, by failing to persuade customers past the free trial and into a monthly subscription, or acquiring a customer and then losing them to poor customer service and lack of sales follow-ups.

-Here are some of the steps and key metrics that make up an effective SaaS sales funnel.
+Here’s a sample sales funnel graphic you can use as reference, specifically designed with some of the key metrics and steps that make up an effective SaaS sales funnel:

 1. Awareness